 Withdrawal refunds are determined by the number of enrolled semester credit hours at the time of withdrawal.
 Withdrawal percentages are applied to the total amount of tuition and fees as prescribed by state law, not the amount paid.
 The withdrawal schedule and percentages of refund shown below pertain to total withdrawal from the semester and are mandated by the state legislature.
 The semester's first class day is always the first official university day of classes and not the first day the individual attends class.
 A withdrawal refund is based on the day of withdrawal, regardless of the date the class first meets.

-Additional information may be found in the 2001-2002 Tuition, Fees and Other Charges or by contacting Student Accounting and University Cashiering Services.
+Additional information may be found at essc.unt.edu/saucs and in the 2003-2004 Tuition, Fees and Other Charges brochure or by contacting Student Accounting and University Cashiering Services.

 The withdrawal schedule and percentage of a pro-rata refund pertain to total withdrawal from the semester and are mandated by federal law.
 Please contact Student Financial Aid and Scholarships regarding pro-rata refund schedules and percentages.

 A student who does not return to the university because of a transfer, graduation or withdrawal from school must request a refund of the property damage deposit; the refund is not automatic.
 If not claimed within four years after the last enrollment date, the deposit is non-refundable and the proceeds are used to fund scholarships and student union activities.

 Request for a refund of this deposit should be made to Student Accounting and University Cashiering Services.